test-time-training/ttt-lm-pytorch/README.md

 print(out_str)
 ```

 **Note: This is a naive implementation of TTT layers for tutorial purposes.** This model can be trained using Huggingface Accelerate, or custom training loops.
-We will release a faster inference kernel soon.
+We have released our faster inference kernel and its speed benchmark [here](https://github.com/test-time-training/ttt-lm-kernels).